DevWouter/training-csharp/slides/C01_P06_code_as.md

 IL stands for intermediate language

+notes:
-notes: IL is what the runtime takes and converts to assembly
+- IL is what the runtime takes and converts to assembly
+- Computer will perform instructions in the order they are written (just like how a computer starts)

 ---